larrypusun/larrypusun.github.io/_pages/research.md

 Working Papers
 ======
 1. [Still in Pain?
-The Economic Suffering from the Wenchuan Earthquake in China](https://drive.google.com/file/d/16AKEEdEQb-DuZy2a_lrOne43BNSL4vZS/view)) (Reject and Resubmit at _Regional Science and Urban Economics_)
+The Economic Suffering from the Wenchuan Earthquake in China](https://drive.google.com/file/d/16AKEEdEQb-DuZy2a_lrOne43BNSL4vZS/view) (Reject and Resubmit at _Regional Science and Urban Economics_)

 2. [Too Young To Get Over: Earthquake Exposure and Educational Attainment](https://drive.google.com/file/d/1UAajhzwnGzmjjbXg5lxU6MN0sJM5SxH1/view)

-3. [Mass Reproducibility and Replicability: A New Hope](https://econpapers.repec.org/paper/zbwi4rdps/107.htm) (Revise and Resubmit at Nature, contracted research assistant to this project), with A. Brodeur, D. Mikola, N. Cook et al, IZA Discussion Paper Series, No. 16912, 2024.
+3. [Mass Reproducibility and Replicability: A New Hope](https://econpapers.repec.org/paper/zbwi4rdps/107.htm) (Revise and Resubmit at _Nature_, contracted research assistant to this project), with A. Brodeur, D. Mikola, N. Cook et al, IZA Discussion Paper Series, No. 16912, 2024.

 4. [Comparing Human-Only, AI-Assisted, and AI-Led Teams on Assessing Research Reproducibility in Quantitative Social Science](https://econpapers.repec.org/paper/zbwi4rdps/195.htm) (Under review at _PNAS_, conception of revision participation, replication game participation, and reviewing through comments), with A. Brodeur, D. Valenta, A. Marcoci et al, I4R Discussion Paper, No. 195, 2025.